GGChe/Stress-Monitoring-Device/README.md

 ### System Manual

-To deploy and starts working with this device, we need to follow some steps.
+To deploy and starts working with this device, you need to follow some steps.

 #### [Hardware setting]